Dina d'malkhuta dina

 The principle of dina d'malkhuta dina means that, for Jews, obedience to the civil law of the country in which they live is viewed as a religiously mandated obligation and disobedience is a transgression, according to Jewish law.
 This general principle is subject, however, to the qualifications that the government enacting the law must be one which is recognized by Jewish law as having legitimacy; the law must apply equitably to all the inhabitants, Jewish and non-Jewish alike; and the law must not contravene the spirit of the laws derived from the Torah even if a particular regulation may be contrary to a provision of Jewish law.
-Whenever a state law infringes upon a prohibition (איסור) outlined in the Torah, or else infringes upon a permitted thing (היתר) in the Torah, the laws of Dina d'malkhuta dina do not apply.
+Whenever a state law infringes upon a prohibition (איסור) outlined in the Torah, or else infringes upon a permitted thing (היתר) in the Torah, or even upon Jewish custom, the laws of Dina d'malkhuta dina do not apply.

 Origins

 Origins of this idea come from Jeremiah's letter to the Babylonian exiles: "Seek the peace of the city to which I have exiled you and pray to the Lord on its behalf; for in the peace thereof you shall have peace" (Jeremiah 29:7).
 In the opinion of some, for the exiled Jews their submission to gentile rulers was viewed more as a "pragmatic recognition of brute force" than anything else.
 Yet it is surely a mark of something extraordinary in the message of Jeremiah that his advice goes beyond mere submission to necessity and requests prayer for the "peace (שָׁלוֹם)" of those among whom the exiles find themselves.

+Others suggest that the authority of kings to enact binding laws upon the people and to exact imposts and duties stem from the biblical episode about crowning a king (1 Samuel 8:11–18).

 The first to cite a teaching under the authority of Dina d'malkhuta dina, and who applied it to Jews who live under the laws of foreign lands, was Mar Samuel (ca. 177–257), a Talmudic sage from Babylonia.